List of all-time NHL standings

-The following is a list of the all-time records for each of the 32 active National Hockey League (NHL) teams, beginning with the first NHL season (1917–18), with regular season stats accurate as of the end the 2024–25 season, and playoff stats accurate as of the end of the 2025 Stanley Cup playoffs.
+The following is a list of the all-time records for each of the 32 active National Hockey League (NHL) teams, beginning with the first NHL season (1917–18), with regular season stats accurate as of the end the 2025–26 season, and playoff stats accurate as of the end of the 2026 Stanley Cup playoffs.
 Teams are sorted by the overall percentage of points accumulated out of points available (two times the number of games played) throughout NHL history.

 In the NHL's points system, a team is awarded 2 points for a win (regardless if earned in regulation, overtime or shootout), 1 point for a tie, 1 point for an overtime loss, and 0 points for a regulation loss.
 The overtime loss statistic (abbreviated as OL, OT, or OTL) was introduced into the NHL's points system in the 1999–2000 season.
 A commonly used term for the point awarded to a team for an overtime loss is a loser point.
 As a result of the 2004–05 NHL lockout, which canceled the entire 2004–05 season, the league adopted a shootout to determine the winner of a game which is still tied after an overtime period.
 This feature, introduced in the 2005–06 season, eliminated ties from the game.

 Regular season

 Maurice Richard of the Montreal Canadiens, the NHL leading team in terms of games, wins, ties and points as of the end of the 2023–24 season.

 Jared McCann of the Seattle Kraken, the franchise with the lowest points percentage as of the end of the 2023–24 season, among active NHL teams.

-As of the end of the 2024–25 NHL regular season, the Montreal Canadiens have the most games played with 7,115.
+As of the end of the 2025–26 NHL regular season, the Montreal Canadiens have the most games played with 7,197.
 The Toronto Maple Leafs were formerly tied with the Canadiens, as both teams are the two surviving franchises from the NHL's inaugural 1917–18 NHL season.
 A one-game discrepancy between the Canadiens and Leafs occurred during the 2019–20 season, as a mid-season suspension resulting from the onset of the COVID-19 pandemic caused teams to play a different number of games.
-The Canadiens additionally lead all NHL franchises in wins (3,596), ties (837), and points (8,248).
-The Chicago Blackhawks lead all NHL franchises in losses (2,905), while the Florida Panthers have recorded the most overtime losses (232).
-Being the most recently established NHL team, the Utah Mammoth have the fewest games played (82), wins (38), losses (31), overtime losses (13), and points (89).
+The Canadiens additionally lead all NHL franchises in wins (3,644), ties (837), and points (8,354).
+The Chicago Blackhawks lead all NHL franchises in losses (2,990), while the Philadelphia Flyers have recorded the most overtime losses (240).
+Being the most recently established NHL team, the Utah Mammoth have the fewest games played (164), wins (81), losses (64), overtime losses (19), and points (181).
 The Mammoth, as well as the Vegas Golden Knights and Seattle Kraken were established after the NHL eliminated ties, and as such have the fewest ties recorded.
-The Golden Knights have the highest point percentage among active NHL teams (.632), while the Kraken have the lowest (.483).
+The Golden Knights have the highest point percentage among active NHL teams (.626), while the Kraken have the lowest (.483).